MinghuiChen43/awesome-deep-phenomena/README.md

 ### 2020

+- Understanding and Improving Fast Adversarial Training. [[paper]](https://arxiv.org/abs/2007.02617) [[code]](https://github.com/tml-epfl/understanding-fast-adv-training)
+  - Maksym Andriushchenko, Nicolas Flammarion.
+  - Digest: We explored the questions of when and why FGSM adversarial training works, and how to improve it by increasing the gradient alignment, and thus the quality of the solution of the inner maximization problem.

+- On Connections between Regularizations for Improving DNN Robustness. [[paper]](https://arxiv.org/abs/2007.02209)
+  - Yiwen Guo, Long Chen, Yurong Chen, Changshui Zhang. *TPAMI*
+  - Digest: This paper analyzes regularization terms proposed recently for improving the adversarial robustness of deep neural networks (DNNs), from a theoretical point of view.

 - Biologically Inspired Mechanisms for Adversarial Robustness. [[paper]](https://arxiv.org/abs/2006.16427)
   - Manish V. Reddy, Andrzej Banburski, Nishka Pant, Tomaso Poggio.
   - Digest: In this work, we investigate the role of two biologically plausible mechanisms in adversarial robustness.
 We demonstrate that the non-uniform sampling performed by the primate retina and the presence of multiple receptive fields with a range of receptive field sizes at each eccentricity improve the robustness of neural networks to small adversarial perturbations.